Get new blog posts sent directly to your email inbox!

 Read Today's Article

-Today in World War II History—Aug.
-3, 1943
+Today in World War II History—August 3, 1943

-Gen. George Patton slaps a patient at the US 15th Evacuation Hospital at Nicosia, Sicily for supposed cowardice—the patient suffered from malaria and combat fatigue (first of two such incidents).
+Gen. George Patton slaps a patient at the US 15th Evacuation Hospital at Nicosia, Sicily, for supposed cowardice—the patient suffered from malaria and combat fatigue (first of two such incidents).

 Comments are closed.